ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

   <ansys.mapdl.core.mapdl_grpc.MapdlGrpc>` method.
 This disables streaming
   back the response from MAPDL for each command and marginally improves performance and stability.
-Consider having a debug flag in your program or script so you can enable or disable logging and verbosity when needed.
+Consider having a debug flag in your program or script so you can turn on or turn off logging and verbosity when needed.